av1kav/ecobins/README.md

 # ecobins
-An IOT-based implementation of Convolutional Deep Learning - based sorters with remote classification and on-the-fly data analytics
+An IOT-based implementation of Convolutional Deep Learning - bins with remote classification capabilities and on-the-fly data analytics.